 This is the most commonly observed trait in dogs which are close to their death.
-In the final stages of your pet's life, he/she may start losing appetite as a direct effect of reduced movement and lack of exercise.
-When offered some dog food, he/she may just lick whatever is held out to satisfy the owner.
+In the final stages of your pet's life, it may start losing appetite as a direct effect of reduced movement and lack of exercise.
+When offered some dog food, it may just lick whatever is held out to satisfy the owner.
 In the whole process, the dog's weight reduces drastically.

 Loss of Muscle Control

-While shakiness is a common aspect of dog behavior at old age, a dog who is dying may experience severe muscle twitching or mild convulsions.
-He/she may even lose control on the tongue, which leads to heavy drooling.
+While shakiness is a common aspect of dog behavior in old age, a dog who is dying may experience severe muscle twitching or mild convulsions.
+It may even lose its control on the tongue, which leads to heavy drooling.